 He calls us out into the hall where he has her images on a large screen.
 In a sympathetic voice he says mom she has hip dysplasia.
-I said “fuck” and looked at Anthony to see his concerned face on.
+I looked at Anthony to see his concerned face on.
 As he goes over where her bones are and where they should be I feel myself welling up with tears.
 He said lets start the questions.
 We ask what now?
 And he says immediate surgery and a cast.
 I’m trying to hold it together but I can feel myself getting sick.
 I told Anthony I have to go to the bathroom and he tells me to sit I’m going to faint.
 I start shaking and sweating and gasping for air and they wheel me into another room and start putting cold packs on me.
 Meanwhile Anthony is holding a screaming Yana.
-After I get my shit together the doctor comes back in and goes over all our questions and concerns.
+After I get myself together the doctor comes back in and goes over all our questions and concerns.

 Basically the first less invasive procedure is called a “closed reduction” which she will have to be put under anesthesia and injected with dye as he tries to get her hip as close to where it should be then she will be casted from her stomach to her toes and sent for an MRI to see if this is even an option.
 If it is she will come home with the cast and we will just keep checking the progress over a period of several months.